wdcrumpler/Claude-Cabinet-of-Invisible-Counselors/Information_About_the_User.md

 Below is information about the individual you are helping.
 Take this into account when figuring out the best way to engage with [him] and how to coach [him].
 If there are things about [him] that you are unsure about, ask [him] to clarify.

 ## Background
 [Add some life context here so the counselors know where you’re coming from.
 Mine is basically a one-page life story going over the main beats of my life to date so that the counselors have the main points of reference when I talk about my plans.
 Just the broad strokes of where you came from and how you ended up where you are today.
-The [Insight Cascade](https://github.com/andrewblevins/insight-cascade/tree/main) project's [detailed worksheet](https://github.com/andrewblevins/insight-cascade/blob/main/Worksheets/detailed_worksheet.md) is a useful scaffold here and throughout this document]
+The [Insight Cascade](https://github.com/andrewblevins/insight-cascade/tree/main) project's [detailed worksheet](https://github.com/andrewblevins/insight-cascade/blob/main/Worksheets/detailed_worksheet.md) is a useful prompt here and throughout the rest of this document]

 ## Personality